epfl-ada/ada-2022-project-hotchocolate/README.md

 where $n_{max}$ is the maximum number of ratings given by an user.
 This allows to give cancel out biases of one-time reviewers, give maximum weight to the user that gave $n_{max}$ reviews, and to increase proportionally the bias of other reviewers with their $n_{r,i}$.
+Corrected ratings are then clipped to be comprised between 0 and 5.
+From these corrected ratings, we compute a new debiased average for each beer.

 ### Textual analysis of proeminent beers